infinity-next/infinity-next/README.md

 In short:
 * You may use Infinity Next for any reason you please.
 * You may modify Infinity Next as you see fit.
-* You may distribute modifications of Infinity Next with the same license.
+* You must distribute modifications of Infinity Next with the same license if you run the code in public.
 * You may profit with Infinity Next.

 However, you also agree that: